nicatspark/selfpromo2023/src/pages/snippets/snippets-asynk.md

 ---
 layout: '../../layouts/SnippetPost.astro'
-title: 'The different shapes of async functions'
+title: 'Async functions'
 description: 'Since we mostly use one or two of these it is easy to forget the syntaax sometimes.'
 pubDate: 'Jan 7 2023'
 ---

+#### The different shapes of async functions

 ##### Async arrow functions look like this